Astroua/TurbuStat/README.md

 UPCOMING
 ```

-A description of the distance metrics is provided in this paper:
+Please cite the paper below when using the distance metrics in TurbuStat:
 ```
 @ARTICLE{Koch2017,
    author = {{Koch}, E.~W. and {Ward}, C.~G. and {Offner}, S. and {Loeppky}, J.~L. and